List of Pan Am accidents and incidents: 1930s

 Sikorsky S-42 NC15374 Antilles Clipper crashed on takeoff from Port of Spain, killing three of 22 on board.
 On liftoff the pilot noticed a fishing boat in the aircraft's path and performed a sharp turn, but a pontoon struck the boat and the aircraft crashed.
 The crew noticed the boat too late and the evasive maneuver was also too late.
-Despite the crash, the aircraft was repaired and returned to service but was ultimately scrapped in 1946.
+Despite the crash, the aircraft was repaired and returned to service until 1946.